radiantearth/stac-spec/best-practices.md

 in time some of these may evolve to become part of the core specification.

 ## Web Practices

+> [!IMPORTANT]
+>
+> This best practice document reflects the version published for STAC v1.1.0.
+> The STAC community has recently decided to maintain the best practices more
+> agile, independently of STAC releases.
+>
+> We therefore **recommend following <https://github.com/radiantearth/stac-best-practices>**,
+> which reflects the latest best practices agreed upon by the STAC community.

 ### Enable Cross-origin resource sharing (CORS)